fjebaker/blog/pages/2022-01-ray-tracing-a-cow.md

 end
 ```

-The intersection between a segment and a triangle is a well studied problem: a brief search on the internet and you might stumble over ["A robust segment/triangle intersection algorithm for interference tests.
-Efficiency study"](https://www.sciencedirect.com/science/article/pii/S0925772109001448) by Jiménez, Segura and Feito (2010), which details a few classic algorithms and introduces a novel approach, which I will attempt to detail.
+The intersection between a segment and a triangle is a well studied problem: a brief search on the internet and you might stumble over ["A robust segment/triangle intersection algorithm for interference tests"](https://www.sciencedirect.com/science/article/pii/S0925772109001448) by Jiménez, Segura and Feito (2010), which details a few classic algorithms and introduces a novel approach, which I will attempt to detail.

 ### Jiménez, Segura and Feito (2010)

-The authors derive their algorithm in [_barycentric_ coordinates](https://en.wikipedia.org/wiki/Barycentric_coordinate_system) -- effectively center of mass coordinates for $\mathbb{R}^N$ relative to $N+1$ points.
-For regular three dimensions, these coordinates describes the location of a point $P$ relative to the vertices of a tetrahedron formed by $ABCD$.
-The coordinates are parameterized by $\alpha, \beta, \gamma, \delta \in \mathbb{R},$ for which
+The authors derive their algorithm in [_barycentric_ coordinates](https://en.wikipedia.org/wiki/Barycentric_coordinate_system) -- effectively center of mass coordinates for $\mathbb{R}^N$ with respect to some $N+1$ points.
+For regular three dimensions, these coordinates are given relative to the vertices of a tetrahedron formed by $ABCD$.
+The coordinates are parameterized by $\alpha, \beta, \gamma, \delta \in \mathbb{R},$ thus a point $P$ is given by

 \begin{equation}
     (\alpha + \beta + \gamma + \delta) P =  \alpha A + \beta B + \gamma C + \delta D,
 \end{equation}

-which has the special property that multiplication by some non-zero $\lambda$ leaves $P$ unchanged.
+with the special property that multiplication by some non-zero $\lambda$ leaves $P$ unchanged.
 Consequently, barycentric coordinates are degenerate, and two sets may be equivalent $(\alpha : \beta : \gamma : \delta) = \lambda (\alpha\prime : \beta\prime : \gamma\prime : \delta\prime)$.
-Uniqueness of the coordinates is imposed via
+Uniqueness of the coordinates is imposed through the requirement

 \begin{equation}
     \alpha + \beta + \gamma + \delta = 1,